Ziiiixi/bitstream-compiler/README.md

 # Bitstream Compiler

-An MLIR research compiler for analyzing multi-kernel GPU bitstream programs.
+An MLIR compiler for analyzing multi-kernel GPU bitstream programs.
 Starting from CUDA/C++ lowered by Polygeist, it reconstructs byte-indexed memory accesses, discovers cross-kernel dependencies, proves when an unbounded dependency reduces to a finite state, and emits a speculative-fusion